amof/MobileRobot/Documentation.md

 **Warning :** The AVR in the mobile robot will not use regular expression <regexp> library because RAM space is limited.

+**Warning 2 :** The command code must not be used in the data field.

 |Header     |Frame Number	|Number of Data(s) byte(s)	|Command      |Data          |CRC      |Footer      |
 |:---------:|:-------------:|:-------------------------:|:-----------:|:------------:|:-------:|:----------:|
 |1 byte     | 3 bytes		| 2 bytes					| 1 byte      |Up to 99 bytes| 1 byte  | 1 byte     |